 Yes, those examples didn’t really take into account the total drone sprayer operational costs.
 Here are some rough numbers you can use to go off of:

-- Study Material for Remote Pilot Test (Free-$250) (I have a huge free study guide for the test located here).
+Everyone Else= $150 for remote pilot knowledge exam.
+(I have a huge free study guide for the test located here).

 - Drone Sprayer Insurance.
 I can’t estimate this because there are many factors here.
 Read my article on drone insurance before you buy some.

-If you need my help with exemptions, a Part 107 night waiver, going through the 137 agricultural aircraft operator certification, please contact me for pricing.
+If you need my help with exemptions, a Part 107 waiver (like maybe a swarm waiver to fly more than one drone at a time), or going through the 137 agricultural aircraft operator certification, keep reading.
+I have a section down below.

 Now before you start making business plans.
 You need to know that these drones are considered aircraft.
 Aircraft are regulated by the Federal Aviation Administration (“FAA”).
 In addition to the FAA, other U.S. Federal laws may apply to your operation.